serebrov/serebrov.github.io-hugo/content/posts/2016-06-10-scaleway-docker-deployment.md

 There are few options to run cron with docker:
 * Run cron on the host machine (cronjobs can interact with containers via `docker exec ...`)
 * Run separate container with cron (cronjobs can interact with other containers via network or shared volumes)
-* Run multiple processes inside application containers (application and cron) usind supervisor or runit, for example, see http://phusion.github.io/baseimage-docker/.
+* Run multiple processes inside application containers (application and cron) using supervisor or runit, for example, see http://phusion.github.io/baseimage-docker/.
 * Run multiple processes via `CMD` instruction in the Dockerfile (for example, see http://programster.blogspot.com/2014/01/docker-working-with-cronjobs.html)

 Here I have chosen the first option to use cron on the host machine.
 First, the host machine is Ubuntu 14.04, so it already has cron.
 Second, everything runs on the same machine and I have no plans to scale out this setup, so it was the easiest option.